Error Reference

 error: type 'double' cannot be narrowed to 'int' in initializer list

-Fix: Use compatible types or explicit conversion:
+Fix: Use compatible types:

 int x{3}; // Use integer literal